3LPlace Lifelong Learning Modules

 Regardless of what activity is going on, members at 3LPlace are continuously and simultaneously working on developing individual skills in the areas of:

 - Creative expression

 - Executive function and critical thinking

-Members have daily opportunities to practice and stretch their creativity in their expressions, interactions, thoughts, creations, and actions.
-Taps into the creative forces of each individual, following their lead on an interest or passion or exposing them to new areas of creative interest.
+In this module, members engage in exploration, utilize multisensory-based imagining, and work with other expressive modalities to assist with goal development.
+The learning environment involves both individual and small group activities.
+Members have daily opportunities to practice and stretch their creativity in their expressions, interactions, thoughts, and actions.
+This module taps into the imaginative capacity of each individual, following their lead on a topic/passion or exposing them to new areas of interest.

-- Visiting places where critical and abstract concepts can be made concrete, such as: City Hall, State House, local libraries, JFK Library, using maps to navigate and plan visits.
+- Visiting places where critical and abstract concepts can be made concrete, such as: city hall, the state house, local libraries, or museums

 - Digging deeper into familiar landmarks.
 What is the difference between the MFA and the Museum of Science?

 - Developing new, deeper and more connected knowledge utilizing books, internet, community activities, museums, travel, speakers, and theatre